end2endzone/ShellAnything/UserManual.md

 The `arguments` attribute defines the launching command line parameters sent to the application specified in the `path` attribute.
 The attribute is optional.

-For example, the following launche `notepad.exe` and open the `License.txt` document :
+For example, the following launch `notepad.exe` and open the `License.txt` document :
 ```xml
 <exec path="C:\Windows\notepad.exe" arguments="C:\Program Files\7-Zip\License.txt" />
 ```